 When you have more time to explore, following a nature trail, river walk or coastal route is a wonderful way to top up your wellbeing quota.

-Bonding with nature also gives us the opportunity to slow down, stop and adapt to what’s going on around us — notice how plants reflect light and how the leaves change color in the autumn.
+Nature connecting — bonding with nature — also gives us the opportunity to slow down, stop and adapt to what’s going on around us.
+Notice how plants reflect light and how the leaves change color in the autumn.
 Paying attention to these small details can help us to engage our senses.

 (continues below banner)

 Dr. Bach spent his life exploring the use of flowers & plants as a means to promote emotional wellbeing.
 Try our Bach® flower chooser & pick your flowers.

 Forest bathing, also known as the practice of shinrin-yoku, is a Japanese concept that encourages people to spend time in nature.
 According to research by Japan’s Chiba University, being surrounded by trees can benefit concentration and memory.
 An aromatic chemical that is released by trees and plants, called phytoncides, was found to have benefits for the immune system.
 The research findings prompted the Japanese government to incorporate shinrin-yoku into the country’s health program.

 Forest medicine expert Dr. Qing Li is the author of Shinrin-Yoku: The Art and Science of Forest Bathing.
 Dr. Qi feels we’re designed to be connected to the natural world and to “listen to the wind and taste the air.”
 In his book, he advises leaving all devices behind, walking aimlessly and slowly and letting your body be your guide.
 “You are savoring the sounds, smells and sights of nature and letting the forest in,” he writes.